 When a person suddenly stops using buprenorphine, withdrawal symptoms may appear, but not as intense as those caused by other opioid drugs.
 Buprenorphine is a long-acting drug so the withdrawal symptoms will not begin right away.
 The symptoms are often described as flu-like and typically peak within a few days of cessation.

 - First 24 to 72 hours – this is the most intense period of withdrawal.
 The symptoms that often appear during this period include sweating, nausea, irritability, restlessness, joint and muscle aches, watery eyes, diarrhea, and dilated pupils.

 - 72 hours to one week – After the first 72 hours, the aches will continue accompanied by insomnia, cramps, mood swings, all-around restlessness, and general feelings of malaise.

-- Second week – Withdrawal symptoms begin to fade but some people may still experience restlessness, mood swings and low motivation.
+- Second week – Buprenorphine withdrawal symptoms begin to fade but some people may still experience restlessness, mood swings and low motivation.

 - Third week – The physical symptoms should be resolved by this time, but some people may continue to experience issues with motivation, mood, and restlessness.
 Others may also begin cravings for the drug.

 - According to the Drug Abuse Warning Network, an estimated 21,483 ER visits were associated with nonmedical use of buprenorphine in 2011, nearly 5x the estimated number of in 2006.

 - In 2011, the American Association of Poison Control Centers reported 3,625 cases and three fatalities from toxic exposure to buprenorphine.